-GREATER SANDY RUN AREA TRAINING COMPLEX (GSRA)
+GREATER SANDY RUN AREA (GSRA) TRAINING COMPLEX

-a.
+- a.
 Background.
 The GSRA Training Complex is a 41,000 plus acres of training areas.
-Within the GSRA (southern part) is Camp Davis, an old WWII Army Airfield (Camp Davis North and South Runways) and training facilities and live-fire ranges located within.
+Within the GSRA (southern part) is Camp Davis, an old WWII Army Airfield (Camp Davis North and South Runways) and training facilities and live-fire ranges.
 The airfield consists of a road network and two runways with supporting taxiways.
-NO DUD PRODUCING ORDNANCE/GROUND AND AIR PYROTECHNICS/SMOKE AND CS GRENADES ARE AUTHORIZED IN THE GSRA TRAINING COMPLEX.
+The impact area supporting GSRA is a Dedicated Impact Area, not a High Hazard Impact Area.
+THERFORE, NO DUD PRODUCING ORDNANCE/GROUND AND AIR PYROTECHNICS, SMOKE, AND CS GRENADES ARE AUTHORIZED IN THE GSRA TRAINING COMPLEX. - b.

-b.
 Location.
 The GSRA Training Complex is located within Onslow County.
 The town of Verona is located adjacent to the northeastern boundary of GSRA.
 Highway 17 is a common eastern boundary.
 Highway 17 along this boundary includes three underpasses, allowing gradeseparated access from Camp Lejeune to the GSRA.
 Padgett, Haws Run, Dawson Cabin, and High Hill Roads make up the northern boundaries.
 NC Highway 50 makes up the western boundary.